pacocampo/CoordsToExcel/README.md

 # CoordsToExcel
-Python function to get address from google maps to excel
+A simple Python function to get address from google maps to excel

+Requirements:

+Python 2.7
+Geocoder 1.5.1
+xlutils, xlrd, xlwt